HandsomeTurtle0307/Saudade-dataset/README.md

 ## Usage

-Can be directly used with LLaMA-Factory or other fine-tuning tools that support these formats.
+Can be directly used with LLaMA-Factory or other fine-tuning tools that support these formats.It’s recommended to use both files (jsonl and json) for fine-tuning at the same time, as this works better.
+The json file can provide stronger contextual capabilities.

 ## License